Direct Marketing & Farmers Markets

 Field stands are producer-owned and operated premises located at or near the point of production established in accordance with local ordinances and land use codes.
 Field retail stands are restricted to only selling fresh, farm-produced fruits, vegetables, nuts and shell eggs, grown by the producer on or near the site.
 Field retail stands are exempt from standard wholesale size and pack requirements and are exempt from the California Health and Safety Code.
 Field stands at the point of production do not require a certified producers certificate and no additional permits are required; off-site field stands require an ADP from Planning.

 Farm stands are field stands, that sell or offer for sale California agricultural products grown or produced by the producer, and also sell or offer for sale non-potentially hazardous prepackaged food products from an approved source or bottled water or soft drinks.
 Farm stands allow farmers to sell fresh produce and eggs grown on their farm as well as Processed Agricultural Products made with ingredients produced on or near the farm, thus enhancing their income and the local economy.
-Farm stands regardless of location require an ADP from Planning and and permit from Environmental Health.
+Farm stands regardless of location require an ADP from Planning and a permit from Environmental Health.

 Community Supported Agriculture (CSA)

 The passage of Assembly Bill 224 (Ch.
 404, Stats.
 Of 2013), now Sections 47060 through 47062 of the California Food and Agricultural Code (FAC), authorized the California Department of Food and Agriculture (CDFA) to adopt regulations establishing a registration program for producers of Community Supported Agriculture (CSAs).
 It also required the Department, in consultation with the State Department of Public Health (CDPH) and local health offices, to post small farm food safety guidelines.
 These guidelines include safe production, processing, and handling of both non-potentially and potentially hazardous foods.
 Nothing in these sections shall be construed to remove the responsibility of a CSA from obtaining all required permits and licenses, including, but not limited to, a produce handler license or a cottage food permit.
+Opens a New Window.